Maria Asumpta

-The Maria Asumpta was a brig that was wrecked in 1995 with the loss of three lives.
+Maria Asumpta was a brig that was wrecked in 1995 with the loss of three lives.

 History

-The Maria Asumpta was launched at Badalona in 1858, and was involved in the textile trade between Argentina and Spain; later she was used to transport slaves and salt.
+Maria Asumpta was launched at Badalona in 1858, and was involved in the textile trade between Argentina and Spain; later she was used to transport slaves and salt.
 In the 1930s an engine was installed, and she was renamed Pepita.
 With the installation of the engine, her rigging was reduced, and in 1953 she was again renamed, this time Ciudad de Inca.
 By 1978, she was operating without masts in the Mediterranean.
 In 1980, her owners wanted to sell her engines and burn the ship.
 Mark Litchfield and Robin Cecil Wright, who had founded the China Clipper Society, bought the Ciudad de Inca for the value of her engines.
 Over the next 18 months, the ship was restored, and became a sail training ship in 1982.

 Trapped

 The sinking of the barque Marques (also owned by Robin Cecil Wright) was the key trigger in a chain of events that embroiled Ciudad de Inca in a legal battle.
 Litigation filed over the sinking sought to impound under lien all assets of the China Clipper Society, assets which included both Marques and Ciudad de Inca.
 Consequently, Ciudad de Inca was at risk of being legally impounded, were she to enter American waters.

-In summer 1984, Ciudad de Inca participated in the Lake Ontario Tall Ships Rendezvous, an event designed around major port visits to Toronto Ontario, Rochester New York, and Kingston Ontario.
-While sailing from Toronto to Rochester, the vessel received radio communication informing the crew of the abrupt legal action in relation to the sinking of Marques.
+In mid 1984, Ciudad de Inca participated in the Lake Ontario Tall Ships Rendezvous, an event designed around major port visits to Toronto, Ontario, Rochester, New York, and Kingston, Ontario.
+While sailing from Toronto to Rochester, the vessel received a radio communication informing the crew of the abrupt legal action in relation to the sinking of Marques.
 As this could result in the vessel's impoundment in Rochester, the vessel took immediate action to exit from American waters on the south side of Lake Ontario.

 At this point, the legal action left Ciudad de Inca essentially trapped in Lake Ontario.
 The only exit to the sea was by way of the Saint Lawrence Seaway, and since the Seaway had two locks on the American side of the border (Eisenhower Lock and Snell Lock) the risk of impoundment remained.
 Any attempt to leave the Great Lakes by traversing these locks would have very likely resulted in the Ciudad de Inca being seized.

 As a result of the legal action, the vessel needed to find a temporary home port in Canada.
-So between 1984 and 1988 she was based in Kingston, Ontario and sailed on the Great Lakes.
+So between 1984 and 1988 she was based in Kingston, Ontario, and sailed on the Great Lakes.
 During the winter in January 1986 she sank in shallow water in Kingston harbour, but was refloated and restored shortly thereafter.

 In 1988, she was renamed Maria Asumpta, and ceased to be registered as a sail training ship.
 Her status now was a private yacht.
 She was by then the oldest surviving commercial sailing ship.
 Maria Asumpta later regained her sail training ship status.
 In 1994, she took part in a tall ships event at Rouen, France.